Lyall/GBFRelinkFix/README.md

 This list will contain bugs which may or may not be fixed.

 - Cloth/hair physics are diminished above 30fps. [#2](https://github.com/Lyall/GBFRelinkFix/issues/2)
+- Some effects are display at the wrong aspect ratio. [#35](https://github.com/Lyall/GBFRelinkFix/issues/35)

 ## Screenshots